INDUSTRY

 Customer Satisfaction, PR, Brand

-With the understanding that 57% of consumers spend more on brands to which they are loyal, which can generate a 12%-18% incremental revenue growth per year, financial services organizations are singularly focused on customer retention.
-A bad experience due to a slow or unavailable website, or a compromised account drive customers elsewhere, resulting in a 5x increase in costs of acquiring a new customer.
+Accenture research has shown that 57% of consumers spend more on brands to which they are loyal, generating 12%-18% incremental revenue growth per year, motivating organizations with a retail presence to be singularly focused on customer retention.
+A bad experience due to a slow or unavailable website, or a compromised account drives customers elsewhere, resulting in a 5x increase in costs of acquiring a new customer.

 Limitations of Traditional Defenses